 And it’s very easy to use.
 All you have to do is go to the Energy Apps Market, press install and it will appear in your control panel.
-You’ll see something like this:

-As you can see, the ranking consumption is categorised into three groups:
+The ranking consumption is categorised into three groups:

 Now we’re sure you’ll understand why it’s number two in our Top 6.
 It’s very visual and will also help you to prioritise your work, as you’ll want to start with the least efficient sites.

 In third place, we have the Demand Load app, installed by 29% of DEXMA Platform users.